AshGw/AES-256/README.md

 ```

 All the necessary libraries should be installed.

-Simple and easy to use just follow through, you can either encrypt/decrypt texts or files, by default it accepts UTF-8 encoded strings but you can modify
-AshFileCrypt to read files in binary mode and encrypt/decrypt binary data.

 ## Database Module
 To support efficient content management, the project integrates a database module.
 This module enables the storage and retrieval of classified content in a secure manner.
 The database ensures that the encrypted data remains organized and readily accessible to anyone with the right key.